ethers-io/ethers.js/docs/v5/api/utils/abi/fragments/README.md

 #### *paramType* . **arrayChildren** => *[ParamType](/v5/api/utils/abi/fragments/#ParamType)*

 The type of children of the array.
-This is null for for any parameter wjhich is not an array.
+This is null for any parameter which is not an array.

 #### *paramType* . **arrayLength** => *number*

 The length of the array, or `-1` for dynamic-length arrays.
-This is null for parameters which is not arrays.
+This is null for parameters which are not arrays.

 #### *paramType* . **components** => *Array< [ParamType](/v5/api/utils/abi/fragments/#ParamType) >*